NoahSteam/RomHackingTools/SakuraTaisen/Data/readme.txt

 	b) Use the CUE files to burn each disc.

 -------------------------------------------------------------------------------
-3.)
+4.)
 Compatibility & Troubleshooting
 -------------------------------------------------------------------------------

-*This patch has been tested using Mednafen 1.22.2 and also on a modded Sega Saturn + Action Replay
+*This patch has been tested using Mednafen 1.22.2 and also on a modded Sega Saturn + Action Replay.

+It has been reported by one user that the patch does not run on Rhea setups.

 -------------------------------------------------------------------------------
-4.)
+5.)
 Translation Credits
 -------------------------------------------------------------------------------

 ==PROJECT LEAD==